Opinion | Do Republican moderates even know what they want?

-It’s that latter group among Senate Republicans that are now, according to Politico, feeling manipulated and disrespected, used and abused by the Biden White House.
+It’s members of that latter group among Senate Republicans who are now, according to Politico, feeling manipulated and disrespected, used and abused, by the Biden White House.
 Staffers for a group of 10 Republican moderates (and I use that word loosely) say that when the president reaches out to them it only winds up making them feel bad:

 They are now debating internally how to approach the Biden jobs bill.
 Their big fear is being used as “props” or “window dressing” at the next White House meeting.“If you get an invitation to the White House, you go to the White House.
 But regardless, you’re damned if you do and damned if you don’t,” said another G-10 staffer.
 “When you go to the White House meeting you risk being used in a feigned attempt at bipartisanship.
 If you don’t go then it’s, ‘Oh, Republicans won’t even meet with me.’
 It all pivots on whether it’s a genuine offer from the White House or just part of their messaging strategy.”Another staffer for one of the group of 10 senators was resigned to a replay of the Covid bill: “You would be hard pressed to find anyone on our side of the aisle that thinks this will end up any differently than last time.”